Travel Books for Kids – Rome Edition

-We have been talking about our next adventure for a few weeks now.
-And now that it is just a month away, the kids have been getting nervous and excited, which leads to a million questions about what they will be be seeing and doing.
-Instead of reading them a boring Travel Guide or watching TV, I found these kids travel books of Rome to be helpful in outlining what they can expect in Rome.
-They will also make great reading material for the journey there. ~ Click the images to find out more about each book ~
+When these trips are a few weeks away, the kids sense the nervous excitement we have as parents, this inevitability leads to a million questions about what they will be seeing and doing.
+Instead of reading them a boring Travel Guide or watching TV, I found these Kids’ Travel Books of Rome, Italy very helpful in outlining what they can expect in Rome.
+They will also make great reading material for the journey there.

-Fascinating facts about Rome, relevant history, Rome map, things to do in Rome, and transportation system.
-Leonardo, your kid s tour guide, will take the kid to the famous Rome attractions and make it interesting with fun fact, “juicy information,” quizzes, special tasks, kid s diary, and coloring pages.
-You, the parents, are invited to participate, or to find an available bench and relax your Rome vacation while you enjoy your active children.
+Our first piece of reading material in our Kids’ Travel Books of Rome list contains fascinating facts about Rome, relevant history, Rome map, things to do in Rome, and the transportation system.
+Leonardo, your kids’ tour guide, will take the kid to the famous Rome attractions and make it interesting with fun facts, “juicy information,” quizzes, special tasks, kids diary, and colouring pages.
+You, the parents, are invited to participate or to find an available bench and relax your Rome vacation while you enjoy your active children.
 When you return home, the Rome book and diary will become a souvenir of your travel that the whole family can treasure for a lifetime.

 Lonely Planet Not-For-Parents Rome

 Lonely Planet reading material is one of our favourite resources for traveling.
 A great addition to our Kids’ Travel Books of Rome list.

 “This is not a guidebook.
 And it is definitely ‘not-for-parents’.
 It is the real, inside story about one of the world’s most famous cities” – Rome.

 - If you were a cat why would you want to live in Rome?